Where do I start?

 The answer is, it's pretty much suitable anywhere!

-We offer two different types of vinyl:
+We offer three different types of vinyl:

 Standard Vinyl -